Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

-\textbf{Dual Channels Aggregation.} In the patent graph $G_{u_k}^{t_k}$, two types of features are used to model historical behaviors fully, i.e. textual features $\bm{X}^{c} \in \mathbb{R}^{D \times T}$ and label features $\bm{X}^{s} \in \mathbb{R}^{D \times 2F}$.
-Specifically, for patent $p_i$, we use the mean function on pre-trained word embeddings $\bm{W}_i$ to represent its textual information.
-The label features are obtained from one-hot encodings, which is calculated by,
+\textbf{Dual Channels Aggregation.} Within the patent graph $G_{u_k}^{t_k}$, we use two types of features to fully model historical behaviors: textual features $\bm{X}^{c} \in \mathbb{R}^{D \times T}$ and label features $\bm{X}^{s} \in \mathbb{R}^{D \times 2F}$.
+To be specific, for each patent $p_i$, we utilize the mean function on pre-trained word embeddings $\bm{W}_i$ to represent its textual information.
+The label features are obtained from one-hot encodings, which can be calculated using the following equation,